eIiot/advent-of-code-2020/README.md

 ## Why?
 Because it's fun :)

-## Why TS?
+## Why so many languages?

-Because I'm familiar with JS, and I wanted to try out TS
+Because AOC is a great way to learn skills in a new language

 ## Why use `debugger;` at the end of every file?
 It allows VSCode to save the variables in the debugger instead of exiting.